Optimization of 3D diamond detectors with graphitized electrodes based on an innovative numerical simulation: Signal simulation in 3D diamond sensors with graphitic electrodes

-The time-dependent weighting potential maps computed with either \comsol or the spectral method are processed by Garfield++ implementing the convolution between the time evolution of the induced current due to the carrier transport and that due to the signal propagation as described in Equation~\ref{eq:ramoshockleyriegler}.
-The current induced on the central electrode using the maps obtained with the FEM implementation in \comsol is compared to the simplified method representing the columns as a discrete impedance network in the left panel of Figure~\ref{fig:confrontospice}.
-The comparison is performed for the simulation of the same track, with identical ionization energy deposits, and the same electrostatic maps determining the trajectories of the charge carriers.
+In the new simulation approach, the effect of resistance is modeled through time-dependent weighting potential maps, computed with either \texttt{\comsol} (\methodB) or the spectral solver (\methodC).
+These maps are processed by \texttt{Garfield++} implementing the convolution between the time evolution of the induced current due to the carrier transport and that due to the signal propagation as described in Equation~\ref{eq:ramoshockleyriegler}.

-We observe that, for the first 300~ps, when the motion of the carriers is more relevant, the signal obtained from a complete simulation is larger and presents steeper variations.
-The subsequent long tail, dominated by the propagation effect through the resistive columns, is instead fairly consistent between the two methods.
-The discrepancy between the two models is traced back to the fact that the impedance network model fails to capture the minor contributions from the component of the carrier trajectories parallel to the electrodes, inducing signal only on the electrode ends, where the resistance effects are less pronounced.
-Indeed, once the carriers have reached the electrodes and that contribution vanishes the predictions of the two models are consistent.
+The current induced on the considered readout electrode using the maps obtained with the FEM implementation in \texttt{\comsol} (\methodB) is compared to the simplified method representing the graphitic electrodes as discrete impedance networks (\methodA) in Figure~\ref{fig:confrontospice}.
+The comparison is performed using the same simulated 180 GeV/$c$ pion, with identical trajectory and ionization energy deposits, and the same electrostatic field map determining the trajectories of the charge carriers.
+The two models differ significantly in the early stages of the signal development, where the simple impedance network fails to capture the current induction close to the readout electronics input during the evolution of the time-dependent weighting field.
+Indeed, once the charge carriers have been all collected and the current is dominated by the delayed component due to the signal propagation (process 3) through the electrodes, the predictions of the two models are consistent.

-A different track is used to compare the response of the simulation obtained with time-dependent weighting potentials as obtained with Finite-Element and spectral methods.
-The superposed signals are shown in Figure~\ref{fig:fftvscomsol}.
-The signal obtained with the weighting potential on a mesh is smoother than that obtained on the voxelized sensor, because in the vicinity of the electrodes, the variations of potential between adjacent voxels can be very steep leading to unphysical spikes in the induced signal.
-The integral of the signals obtained with the two methods is consistent and the spikes are numerical effects that disappear with the introduction in the simulation pipeline of the transfer function of any realistic readout electronics, as discussed in the next section.
-Overall the signal simulated by using weighting potentials generated with \comsol and with the spectral method are found consistent.